MohitGoel92/Experience-Salary-Prediction/README.md

 # Simple-Linear-Regression

-This repository contains a simple dataset that is analysed using Simple Linear Regression.
+We will be analysing a simple dataset using Linear Regression.

 The data has been fitted a linear regressor due to the high level of correlation between the two variables, this can be observed by the scatter plot below: